Posts

 Every software program works with some set of branches in its code to perform certain functions.100% branch coverage means that test data will ensure that every branchsh of a program is executed at least once during testing.
 For example, consider the following code: if ( a >= b ) then { printf(") } else { printf(") } For this code the brach test will be taken according to the decisions and its branches like if the condition is passed it will lead to one brach otherwise it leads to another brach.

-what is Function Coverage Testing?
+What is Function Coverage Testing?

-what is Condition Coverage Testing?
+What is Condition Coverage Testing?

-what is Path Coverage Testing
+What is Path Coverage Testing?

-what is Statement Coverage Testing?
+What is Statement Coverage Testing?